 12.04.025.E.
 Exceptions.
 The public works director reserves the right to waive this standard, if it is determined through a Type II decision including written findings, that it is in the best interest of the public to do so.
 Finding: Complies as Proposed.
-Applicant has indicated that curb cuts will comply with standards.
+The applicant has stated that they will work with City staff to ensure that curb cuts are designed and improved consistent with City standards.